dereuromark/cakephp-tools/docs/Behavior/Bitmasked.md

 ## Introduction
 Basically it encodes the array of bit flags into a single bitmask on save and vice versa on find.
-I created it as an extension of my pretty well working Enum stuff.
-It can use this type of enum declaration for our bitmask, as well.
+I created it as an extension of my pretty well working Enum functionality.
+It can use this type of enum declaration for these bitmasks, as well.
-It uses constants as this is the cleanest approach to define model based field values that need to be hardcoded in your application.
+It uses (class) constants as this is the cleanest approach to define model based field values that need to be hardcoded in your application.
+They are usually defined in your entities.

 ### Technical limitation
 The theoretical limit for a 64-bit integer [SQL: BIGINT unsigned] would be 64 bits (2^64).